June 29, 2017

 - Dirty air filter -In an air conditioner, the air filter filters outside air in and blows it over the evaporator coil to cool the air.
 If the air filter is dirty, it results in airflow getting blocked and the evaporator coil can freeze over.
 When the air conditioner is not in use, it can cause condensate, or water, to drip and overflow from the pan.

-- Incorrect installation – It is essential to ensure that when the HVAC unit is installed first, it is installed under the supervision and management of a trained, experienced and qualified HVAC technician.
-An incorrect installation can lead to a host of issues.
-An incorrectly levelled HVAC or an improperly designed condensate trap can cause water to accumulate and cause leakages and damages.
+- Incorrect installation – It is essential to ensure that when the HVAC unit is installed first, it is installed under the supervision and management of a trained, experienced, and qualified HVAC technician.
+Incorrect installation can lead to a host of issues.
+An incorrectly leveled HVAC or an improperly designed condensate trap can cause water to accumulate and cause leakages and damages.

 - Damages to the drain pan – The drain pan collects condensed water from the air conditioner unit and directs it out through the drain pipe.
 If the drain pan is broken, rusted or damaged, it can no longer contain water and result in leaks from the air conditioner.

 - Low refrigerant – Low refrigerant in the air conditioner causes low pressure in the air conditioner and leads to overcooling and freezing of the evaporator coil.
 Ice accumulates on the evaporator and when the evaporator coil melts, this ice melts to cause water leakage.

 Identifying any of these issues correctly is only half of the issue resolved.
 For all troubleshooting, it is best to consult an experienced St. Louis HVAC technician.

 With more than 35 years of experience, Scott-Lee Heating Company will be happy to inspect your air conditioning unit.
 Whether you need to repair or replace your air conditioning system, you can count on us to be there when you need us, charge you a fair and honest price, and stand behind our work 100%.

 Call us today at (314) 200-0788 or fill out our online contact form.